If you consider dental implants, learning all you can about bone grafting is essential, as these two procedures usually go hand in hand.

 Once the surgery is finalized, you will be prescribed antibiotics to avoid infection.

-Your bone graft has to be given time to heal and fuse with your natural bones and could take up to twelve months, depending on what type of graft you have received.
+Your bone graft has to be given time to heal and fuse with your natural bones, and it could take up to twelve months, depending on what type of graft you have received.

 Everyone heals differently, so you will be asked to go for frequent check-ups so your dentist can decide when you are ready for your implant to be placed.